At a glance…

 Weekdays: After the initial orientation day, you will work for approximately 3 to 5 hours per day and a typical schedule is as follows:

-7.00 AM Breakfast at the volunteer accommodation.
+7.00 AM Volunteers prepare their own breakfast at the accommodation.

 Please note this schedule will vary depending on the needs of your particular project.

 Volunteers are accommodated predominately in one of two neighboring volunteer apartments.
 The smaller apartment accommodates up to 8 volunteers in 1 room.
 The larger apartment with 3 bedrooms, accommodates up to 19 volunteers.
 Rooms are always separated by gender.